indonesian-nlp/nlp-resources/nlp-resources/sundanese/automatic-speech-recognition.md

 ---
-title: "Automatic Speech Recognition"
+title: "Sundanese Automatic Speech Recognition"
-subtitle: "Sundanese Speech Recognition"
+subtitle: "Sundanese Speech Recognition and its Dataset"
 excerpt: "Speech recognition is an interdisciplinary subfield of computer science and computational linguistics that develops methodologies and technologies that enable the recognition and translation of spoken language into text."
 date: 2021-06-01
 author: "Wilson Wongso, Steven Limcorn and AI-Research.id team"